hphelion/documentation/commercial/GA1/commercial.install-GA-overview.md

     `/root/stackrc`

     `/root/tripleo/tripleo_*_passwords`

+* Check if there is a reference about SSL certificates and locations.
+Append to the end of this reference details about certificates and their location
+ `/usr/local/share/ca-certificates/ephemeralca-cacert.crt`

 * The installation will create two initial Object Storage nodes.
 If you need additional Object Storage nodes, you must create them manually after installation.